nhoffman/ya16sdb/README.rst

 Database feather file
 ================================

-Record annotations are stored in a single table database feather file with the following datatypes:
+Record annotations are stored in a single table database feather file with the following columns and datatypes:

 .. list-table::  `Genbank <https://www.ncbi.nlm.nih.gov/genbank/samplerecord/>`_